avipowar/swiggy-app/README.md

 - using this {UseRouterError} hook it is given the more information about the error
 - whenever you see a function starts with {use} that means it is hook

+# How to create children routes (Outlet)

+- we create children route using a list
+- and this list give a configuration
+- and theses configuration is list of object
+- and i use outlet component for add the children in route
+- and these outlet is given by react-router-dom

+# Link

+- why use Link component because when use anchor tag page is reload
+- but use Link page is not be reload
+- and this single page application also

+# Two types of routing in web pages

+- clint side routing
+  - in clint side routing page is not be reload
+- server side routing
+  - in server side routing use anchor tag page is reload